-Heart failure is a serious condition caused by the heart failing to pump enough blood around the body at the right pressure.
+Heart failure is a condition caused by the heart failing to pump enough blood around the body at the right pressure.

 It usually occurs because the heart muscle has become too weak or stiff to work properly.